The Waters In Unto My Soul – Hymn Lyric

 In this hymn, titled “The Waters In Unto My Soul,” the writer expresses their deep anguish and cries out to God for salvation.
 The waters symbolize the overwhelming troubles and challenges that have engulfed the writer’s life.
 They feel like they are sinking in a muddy deep, with no ground to stand on.
 The floods of despair overflow them, and their soul is weary from crying out for help.
 They long for God to come to their rescue and save them from the depths of their troubles.

 The writer also faces persecution and mistreatment from their enemies without any just cause.
 The number of people who hate them and seek to harm them seems to surpass the count of the hairs on their head.
 These enemies, who are mighty and powerful, have wrongfully accused and attacked the writer.
-Yet, the writer remains steadfast in their faith and trusts in God despite their difficult circumstances.
+Yet, the writer remains in their faith and trusts in God despite their difficult circumstances.

 The hymn reveals the writer’s close relationship with God, as they confess their foolishness and sins to Him.
 They trust that God, the Lord God of hosts, will not let those who wait on Him be ashamed because of the writer’s actions.
 The writer prays that those who seek God’s guidance and help should not be confounded or embarrassed because of the writer’s situation.

 The writer feels like a stranger even among their own family and relatives.
 They are alienated from their brethren and their mother’s children.
 The fervent zeal for God’s house has consumed the writer, leading to reproaches and insults from others.
-The writer’s devotion to God has caused them to weep and pour out their soul in fasting, yet they have become the subject of mockery and songs among those who drink strong liquor.
+The writer’s to God has caused them to weep and pour out their soul in fasting, yet they have become the subject of mockery and songs among those who drink strong liquor.

 In their distress, the writer turns to God, seeking His salvation and truth.
 They appeal to His abundant mercy and implore Him to deliver them from the mire and the deep waters that threaten to overwhelm them.
 The writer longs to be freed from their enemies and asks God not to let the floods of water engulf them.
 They for God’s intervention, asking Him to keep the pit from shutting its mouth over them.